suipingooi/iifscpt/README.md

 4. Profiling evaluation of <em>adult</em> skaters.

 ## Deployment
+Deployed page on github pages for testing.
+No Issue encountered.

 ## Credits
 Island Ice Figure Skating Club (IIFSC) for all the support provided in the development of this diagnostic tool.
 Tutors Arif and Malcolm for guidance with troubleshooting and debugging.